wolfspelz/ConfigSharp/README.md

 No more key-value lists of string based app settings from XML.
 These settings are typed properties of CLR objects.

+Devops friendly, because admins can *program* their config files.
+Developers can document settings with examples in their code, which is also the admins's config file.

 ### 1. What it does

 You have a config class which contains your app settings.
 An instance is populated by loading/executing C# based config files.
 You can then use memebrs/properties of the config object anywhere in your app.